bcgov/MyGovBC-notification-server/docs/_docs/configuration.md

 ```

 ### RSS Feeds
-*NotifyBC* can generate notifications automatically by pulling RSS feeds periodically and detect changes between pull intervals.
-The pulling frequency, RSS url, RSS item change detection criteria, and message template can be defined in dynamic configs.
+*NotifyBC* can generate notifications automatically by polling RSS feeds periodically and detect changes between poll intervals.
+The polling frequency, RSS url, RSS item change detection criteria, and message template can be defined in dynamic configs.

 For example, to notify subscribers of *myService* on updates to feed *http://my-serivce/rss*, create following config item using [POST configuration API](../api-config/#create-a-configuration)